-There is an agreement on co-operation between NVE, the Competition Authority (mergers, etc) and the Financial Supervisory Authority of Norway (financial markets).
-NVE also has an agreement on co-operation with The Directorate for Civil Protection and Emergency Planning (DSB).
-The Competition Authority has in accordance with the Electricity Directive, prepared its own report regarding an assessment of competitive conditions in the electricity market for 2009.
+There is a cooperation agreement between NVE, the Competition Authority (mergers, etc) and the Financial Supervisory Authority of Norway (financial markets).
+NVE also has an cooperation agreement with The Directorate for Civil Protection and Emergency Planning (DSB).
+The Competition Authority has in accordance with the Electricity Directive, prepared its own report regarding an assessment of competitive conditions in the electricity market for 2010.